[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 In addition to their application to resources, conditional expressions can be combined with count and for-each on the following Terraform objects: module blocks, data sources, dynamic blocks, and local and/or output variables.

-The syntax for module blocks is identical as shown for a resource block.
+The syntax for module blocks is identical to that shown for a resource block.

 Object Use Case